on Care and Use of Vertebrate Animals in Research and Instruction

 The principal investigator should maintain a scholarly, sensitive, and respectful environment during all experimentation and instructional activities involving the use of animals.

 The investigator seeking external funding should indicate the involvement of vertebrate animals on the College's Office of Research and Grants Administration Pre-Award Proposal Routing Sheet for sponsored projects.

 The principal investigator should prepare an Animal Care and Use Protocol Review Application, giving a complete description of the proposed animal care and use protocol.
 (Application forms are available from ORGA.)
 The principal investigator shall make provisions for the humane care and use of the animals and shall ensure that pertinent laws, regulations, and guidelines are observed.

-The principal investigator shall ensure that all protocols involving vertebrate animals are submitted to the Institutional Animal Care and Use Committee through the Office of Research and Grants Administration and approved by the IACUC prior to initiating the proposed work.
+The principal investigator shall ensure that all protocols involving vertebrate animals are submitted to the Institutional Animal Care & Use Committee through the Office of Research and Grants Administration and approved by the IACUC prior to initiating the proposed work.

 The principal investigator shall submit a protocol modification request to the IACUC when the plans for use of vertebrate animals previously submitted will be different from that which was initially approved by the IACUC.
 The principal investigator shall not initiate changes without prior IACUC review and approval, except when necessary to eliminate apparent immediate hazards to the animals or to humans.

 The principal investigator using vertebrate animals shall comply with all IACUC decisions, conditions, and requirements.